BdDragos/FlyingSistem/README.md

 -Buying: The employee can buy tickets for the clients.
 After a successful purchase, the flight database will update its current flights, and if a flight remains without free seats, it won't be shown anymore to the rest of the employees

 -Logout window

+The program connects to a MySQL database made in XAMPP.
+The language used is Java.